Pumpkin Cupcakes with Whipped Ganache Frosting

 • Pure Pumpkin Flavor – Pure canned pumpkin is the star of these cupcakes.
 And to be clear, it is pure pumpkin, and not pumpkin pie filling!

-Pumpkin cupcake with ganache and cream cheese frosting
+Pretty pumpkin cupcakes with chocolate and cream cheese frosting on a table.

 What You Need To Make Small Batch Pumpkin Cupcakes